Schema markup is the absolute must-have in today’s SEO strategies.

 Once you’ve activated it, you can select which schema to add by pointing and clicking on relevant elements to define them.
 You can create a schema type for:

 The plugin also analyzes the page, and tells you which markup is required and which information is optional.

 The tool will also validate whether the text you’ve selected matches the information required.

 (Create Json-LD schema for any URL.)

 Once done, you can save the markup as a rule that you can then reuse on any other page that uses the same template.
 This is a huge time-saver allowing you to mark up other pages within only a couple of clicks.

-Finally, you just need to copy and paste the Schema markup the tool generates into the <head> element of the page.
+Finally, you just need to copy and paste the schema markup that the tool generates into the <head> element of the page.

 Reporting on Schema

-Many SEOs ask us about tracking results from Schema.
-Here’s a quick way to do it on the platform.
+Many SEOs ask us about tracking results from schema.
+Here’s a quick way to do it with the seoClarity platform.

 Combine Rank Intelligence data with another of our capabilities, Search Analytics, to access the Google Search Console Search Appearance Report.